nojaf/blog/content/blog/world-domination-part-one/index.md

           "Epsilon" ]
 ```

-In the 4.x series, you were able to do this using the setting `fsharp_disable_elmish_syntax=true`, but it was always a bit an unfortunate this wasn't the default behavior.
+In the 4.x series, you were able to do this using the setting `fsharp_disable_elmish_syntax=true`, but it was unfortunate this wasn't the default behavior.
 With a major release, we can address these things.

 #### Expanding on lists at the end